 Your outside scholarships may not appear on your current offer of assistance if we have yet to be notified.
 Most often you will receive notification of outside scholarships before we will.
-Therefore, if you expect to receive an outside scholarship you must notify the Office of Financial Aid in writing or by using the Award Letter Response Form.
+Therefore, if you expect to receive an outside scholarship you must notify the Office of Financial Aid in writing or by using the Report an Outside Resource form.

-If you send us a copy of your outside scholarship notification letter we can add the amount as a pending payment on your billing statement specific to the semester it will be applied to.
+If you send a copy of your outside scholarship notification letter to the Bursar’s Office they can add it as a pending payment on your billing statement specific to the semester it will be applied to.
 The letter must include the total amount of the scholarship as well as how the money is going to be distributed to Providence College (i.e. all in one semester or split over both semesters).
 Please keep in mind that Providence College does not have any control on the timeliness of payments from outside agencies.
 Students and parents are responsible for any balance on their bill if the proceeds from an outside scholarship do not arrive before late fees are assessed each semester and you did not provide us with a copy of the scholarship notification letter.

 If the group or agency giving you the scholarship sends the check directly to you, you must bring or mail it to the Student Accounts Office located in Room 400 in Harkins Hall.
 Most often checks are made out to the student and Providence College and therefore you are required to endorse the check before it can be applied as payment to your account.